HoseynAAmiri/dot2mermaid/README.md

 # dot2mermaid

-A library that convers .dot file to mermaid and markdown.
+A library for converting dot file to mermaid and markdown.

 Requirements:

     - graphviz
     - code2flow
     - pygraphviz

 Windows users should install pygraphviz after graphviz by:
 ```bash